 But how to get there?

-If you’re purchasing a DAM solution, we’re sure you’ll want to know exactly what’s going to happen once you sign up.
+If you’re purchasing a digital asset management solution, we’re sure you’ll want to know exactly what’s going to happen once you sign up.
 How long will it take to get set up?
 How do you start preparing your files ready for import?
 How should you structure your folders and metadata fields?